GliaX/tourniquet/README.md

 * [Romanian](assembly_instructions/INSTRUCTIONS_RO.md) (_Pending_)
 * [Russian](assembly_instructions/INSTRUCTIONS_RU.md) (_Pending_)

+## Injection molding - WARNING
+We have presented injection molding files in the [`injection_molding`](injection_molding) folder.
+The injection molded tourniquet has not yet been deployed and is in the process of being tested at this time.

 ## License
 See the [LICENSE file](LICENSE) for more details of the GPLv3 license.
 These files are also available as Creative Commons By Attribution ShareAlike if desired.